-files Optional character vector with filenames. path Directory where to look for the files.
-This argument is passed on to dir, see details. pattern An object of class AnnotatedDataFrame, character or a list of values to be phenoData extracted from the flowFrame object, see details. descriptions Character vector to annotate the object of class flowSet.
-An optional character vector that specifies which FCS keyword to use as the name.keyword sample names.
+Read one or several FCS files: Data File Standard for Flow Cytometry files Optional character vector with filenames. path Directory where to look for the files. pattern This argument is passed on to dir, see details. phenoData An object of class AnnotatedDataFrame, character or a list of values to be extracted from the flowFrame object, see details. descriptions Character vector to annotate the object of class flowSet. name.keyword An optional character vector that specifies which FCS keyword to use as the sample names.
 If this is not set, the GUID of the FCS file is used for sample-Names, and if that is not present (or not unique), then the file names are used. alter.names see read.
 FCS for details. transformation see read.
 FCS for details. which.lines see read.
-FCS for details.

-read.flowSet 115

-sep Separator character that gets passed on to read.
-AnnotatedDataFrame.

-as.is Logical that gets passed on to read.AnnotatedDataFrame.
+FCS for details. column.pattern see read.
+FCS for details. invert.pattern see read.
+FCS for details. decades see read.
+FCS for details. sep Separator character that gets passed on to read.
+AnnotatedDataFrame. as.is Logical that gets passed on to read.AnnotatedDataFrame.
 This controls the automatic coercion of characters to factors in the phenoDataslot.

 name An optional character scalar used as name of the object.

 ncdf Deprecated.
 Please refer to 'ncdfFlow' package for cdf based storage.

-dataset see read.FCS for details. min.limit see read.FCS for details.

-truncate_max_range

-see read.
+dataset see read.
 FCS for details.

+min.limit truncate_max_ra see read.FCS for details. inge see read.FCS for details.

-emptyValue see read.
-FCS for details.
+emptyValue see read.FCS for details.

 ignore.text.offset

 see read.
 FCS for details.

 channel_alias see read.
 FCS for details.

-..
-Further arguments that get passed on to read.AnnotatedDataFrame, see details.
+Further arguments that get passed on to ${\tt read}.{\tt AnnotatedDataFrame},$ see details.